Khangdang1690/gmail_auto/README.md

 - **Save Chat History**: Save the chat history for users to access later.
 - **Access Previous Chats**: Allow users to go back to any previous chat and continue the conversation.
 - **Markdown Support**: Messages can include Markdown formatting, including LaTeX for mathematical expressions.
-- **Backend API**: FastAPI backend to handle chat processing and interactions with OpenAI's GPT-3.5 model.
+- **Backend API**: FastAPI backend with LangGraph for complex AI workflows and interactions with OpenAI's GPT models.
+- **Advanced AI Workflows**: LangGraph enables multi-step reasoning, state management, and complex agent behaviors.

 ## Technologies Used

 - **Next.js**: A React framework for building server-side rendered applications.
 - **TypeScript**: A superset of JavaScript that adds static types.
-- **Langchain**: A framework for building applications with language models.
+- **LangGraph**: A framework for building stateful, multi-actor applications with LLMs.
+- **LangChain Core**: Core abstractions and schemas for working with language models.
 - **Supabase**: An open-source Firebase alternative for authentication and database management.
 - **React**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **Shadcn**: A component library for creating accessible and consistent UI components.
 - **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.11+
+- **uv**: A fast Python package installer and resolver for dependency management.

 ## Getting Started